alif1383/cse15l-lab-reports/lab1.md

 ```

-I got this result because I passed messages as the argument to cd, so cd opened that directory.
+I got this result because I passed messages as the argument to `cd`, so `cd` opened that directory.

 This is not an error.